-- Project Permitting: The Company anticipates filing of the Hammerdown Closure and Development plans by Q4 2022 and the approval of these plans by the Province during the first half of 2023. - Exploration drilling near Hammerdown: The Company's exploration plans for 2022/2023 are expected to focus on the Orion Hammerdown trend where potential exists to draw new mineral resources into the Hammerdown mine plan. - Engineering, Procurement and Construction Management ("EPCM"): Award contract for EPCM and begin detailed Project planning upon the receipt of final permits, a development decision and project financing.
+- Project Permitting: The Company anticipates approval of the Hammerdown Closure and Development plans by the Province during the first half of 2023. - Exploration drilling near Hammerdown: The Company's exploration plans for 2022/2023 are expected to focus on the Orion Hammerdown trend where potential exists to draw new mineral resources into the Hammerdown mine plan. - Engineering, Procurement and Construction Management ("EPCM"): Award contract for EPCM and begin detailed Project planning upon the receipt of final permits, a development decision and project financing.